 - Configuration Properties > Linker > Optimization > “References”: Choose

-There are a few different ways that you can get Google Test and then set it up so you can begin to use it.
-The Google Test documentation skims a bit over the most basic starting steps, while arguably providing choice overload for many later steps.
-It’s still the best overall reference, but it’s not necessarily the best quick start guide.
+There are a few different ways that you can get Google Test and then set it up to begin using it.
+The Google Test documentation skims a bit over the basic starting steps, then presents perhaps a choice overload for a lot of later steps.
+I have no doubt it’s the best overall reference available, but it’s not necessarily the best guide for someone who just wants to get started.
 You might find Google Test integrated into some of your tools (for example Visual Studio 17) – so that may be easier to use than this guide, depending on your needs.
 The method in this guide gives you flexibility and control over how you use Google Test.

 - Get the git repository for googletest.